Leeft/omada-to-gotify/README.md

       - "com.example.gotify.description=Persistent volume for the gotify server"
 ```

-Note that this will still need you to set up the environment variables in Portainer for both Gotify and this webhook proxy.
+Mounting the timezones volumes like in this example will avoid the timestamps being reported in UTC (remove them if you *do* want UTC timestamps).
+Aslo, you will need you to set up the environment variables in Portainer for both Gotify and this webhook proxy.

 ## Future